 Canine exposure has nothing to do with leaving your dog outside, exposed to the elements.
 It is a procedure to expose impacted teeth.
-An impacted tooth is one that has not erupted in the mouth, but instead becomes stuck in the surrounding bone or tissue.
+What is an impacted tooth, you ask?
+It is a tooth that has not erupted in the mouth but instead becomes stuck in the surrounding bone or tissue.
 Any tooth may become impacted, but generally, the wisdom teeth and canine teeth are the most likely candidates.
-Canine teeth are critical for function.
-The mouth will also appear aesthetically odd without the canines.
+The Canine teeth are critical for function, and the mouth will also appear aesthetically odd without the canines.
 The procedure is quite simple.
 It involves the dentist cutting a small hole in the gum, which allows the tooth to erupt.
 The dentist also uses a dental brace to guide the tooth into its correct position.

 If you have unexplained lesions in your mouth, they need to be examined by a dentist.
 They may or may not be cancerous, but they need medical attention nonetheless.

 It is no secret that dentists are committed to saving teeth.
-This is why we fill a cavity, instead of pulling the tooth.
+That’s why we fill a cavity, instead of pulling the tooth.

 A frenulum is a piece of tissue that prevents an organ from moving.
-There is a frenulum that attaches your upper lip to the gums, while another connects the lower lip to the gums.
-A frenulum that is too short or thick, will cause problems in speech patterns and tooth misalignment.
+A frenulum attaches your upper lip to the gums, while another connects the lower lip to the gums.
+A frenulum that is too short or thick will cause problems in speech patterns and tooth misalignment.
 In infants, a shortened frenulum underneath the tongue will inhibit breastfeeding.
 When the frenulum disrupts movement, growth, or development, corrective action is necessary to resolve the situation.

 A frenectomy is a minor surgical procedure that is performed in your dentist’s office.
-It can be performed with either a scalpel or laser and takes less than 15 minutes.
-Using a laser causes very little bleeding and does not require stitches.
-A laser also results in less postoperative discomfort and a shorter healing time.
-Young children and infants are put under general anesthesia for the procedure and adults have the procedure performed using local anesthesia.
+It can be achieved with either a scalpel or laser and takes less than 15 minutes.
+Using a laser causes minimal bleeding and does not require stitches.
+A laser also results in less postoperative discomfort and shorter healing time.
+Young children and infants are put under general anesthesia for the procedure, and adults have the procedure performed using local anesthesia.
 If your child needs a frenectomy, there is nothing to worry about.
 The procedure is very successful and causes minimal discomfort.

 Gum grafting is the corrective procedure that restores the gum to its natural, healthy state.
-Using soft gum tissue from the roof of the mouth, the receded gums are grafted.
+The grafting for receding gums uses the soft tissue from the roof of the mouth.
 The goal if the graft is to cover exposed tooth and root surfaces with grafted on oral tissue.
 This grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.
 The procedure is routine and entails a minimal amount of downtime and discomfort.

 Periodontal (gum) disease

 Periodontal (gum) disease is insidious.
-It is an infection of the gums that starts out as plaque, an opaque film on the teeth that hardens to form tartar.
+It is an infection of the gums that starts as plaque, an opaque film on the teeth that hardens to form tartar.
 As tartar accumulates, it harbors bacteria that attack the soft tissue around the gums.
-This is the early stage of gum disease known as Gingivitis.
-Left untreated, Gingivitis becomes Periodontitis which ultimately destroys the tissue surrounding your teeth AND the bone that holds your teeth in place.
+This early stage of gum disease known as Gingivitis.
+Left untreated, Gingivitis becomes Periodontitis, which ultimately destroys the tissue surrounding your teeth AND the bone that holds your teeth in place.
 Except for bad breath and gums that bleed, there are very few early warning signals.
-The disease advances silently, often without pain, and before you know it, you are losing your teeth and you don’t know why.
+The disease advances silently, often without pain, and before you know it, you are losing your teeth, and you don’t understand why.

 Tooth loss is only the most obvious indicator of gum disease.
-Scientific research has discovered linkage between gum disease and stroke, heart disease, diabetes – even an increased risk for pregnant women.
-When your gums become diseased, your entire immune system is weakened.
+Scientific research has discovered a linkage between gum disease and stroke, heart disease, diabetes – even an increased risk for pregnant women.
+When your gums become diseased, weakening your entire immune system.